 My best advice is to pop that card out anytime you’re buying anything and ask if you get a discount.
 If you have questions on whether you’ll get a DVC member discount on something, a call to Member Services will get you the answer.
 I recently attended the Senses of Africa Breakfast at Disney’s Animal Kingdom Lodge, which is breakfast and a private tour of the savanna.
 This is a luxury, special occasion experience and because I asked about DVC member discounts, I was able to get 20 percent off.
 Winning.

-There are also two member lounges at Disney World, one inside Epcot and one at Disney’s Contemporary Resort.
+There are also two member lounges at Disney World, one inside Epcot and one at Disney’s Contemporary Resort Bay Lake Tower.
 Both lounges offer complimentary soft drinks and WiFi and the one in the Contemporary has an awesome view of the fireworks at Magic Kingdom.

 My Best and Most Important Advice?

-Take your time, do your research and don’t make an impulse purchase…unless you’re in the habit of making impulse purchase that are in the $20K+ range; then go for it.
+Take your time, do your research and don’t make an impulse purchase…unless you’re in the habit of making impulse purchase that are in the $20K+ range.